Filtering methods

 Controlled, role-specific budgeting

-A worksheet filter is a filter you apply directly within a budget or forecast worksheet.
+A is a filter you apply directly within a budget or forecast worksheet.
 You can filter by condition, keyword, workflow, or dimension (such as Country or Product).

 Use it when: